wireless90/ProcessInjector.NET/README.md

 We have successfully loaded our victim executable to memory, and it is now in a suspended state.

+# Getting ImageBase from our victim process

+In order to get the `ThreadContext` of our victim process
 # Hollowing our Victim Process

 To hollow out our victim process, we need to unmap it from the memory, since its already currently loaded into memory but in a suspended state.